tdbbbfps/GameWithAI/README.md

 # GameWithAI
 Use godot to develop a video game.
-Might include some fine-tuning LLM model stuff on game npc or something relate to ai.
+Might include some fine-tuning LLM model stuff on game npc or something related to ai.